 It might be that the SPACE Act of 2015 will represent, in retrospect, the keystone of a better model.
 In a press release, Eric Anderson, Co-Founder of Planetary Resources, was quick to call the law ‘the single greatest recognition of property rights in history’.
 And while it will almost certainly face challenges, I doubt that anyone can much undermine the broader drive for a market-based space economy.

-The pull is too natural: to dream that some corner of another world might be, by title, forever ours.Make a donation
+The pull is too natural: to dream that some corner of another world might be, by title, forever ours.Support Aeon: make a one-off donation